DanielZo0/Bank-Statement-Categorisation/README.md

 Automated transaction categorization tool for bank statements.
 Processes PDF and CSV statements with intelligent categorization and professional Excel formatting.

+## 🚀 Quick Start - Executable Version

+**For Windows users who don't have Python installed:**

+1. Download `Bank Statement Processor.exe` from the [Releases](https://github.com/DanielZo0/Bank-Statement-Categorisation/releases) page
+2. Double-click the executable to launch
+3. Select your statement files (PDF or CSV)
+4. Done!
+Excel outputs are automatically created

+No installation required - just download and run!

+See `EXECUTABLE_README.txt` for detailed executable usage instructions.

 ## Supported Formats

 - **PDF statements** - Automatically extracts and parses transaction data